Top 13 Cycling Cities in the US

 This picturesque mountain town at the base of the Rockies is a cyclist’s paradise.
 Boulder boasts hundreds of miles of bike paths, nearby access to world-class mountain biking trails such as Walker Ranch and over 300 days of sunshine a year.
 The city’s bike share program, Boulder B-cycle, offers 24-hour bike access at any B-station; just swipe your card, grab a bike and take a ride through town; for mountain biking head to rental shops like Boulder Bikesmith.
 The only thing that might slow you down is the altitude, but you can easily remedy that by grabbing a post-ride beer at one of Boulder’s many microbreweries.

 Portland has long been the king of cycling in the US and has inspired cities all across the nation to follow in its footsteps.
 In fact, no other city in the United States has more cyclists per capita... or more coffee shops.
 Sip and go, exploring town on bike; shops like Clever Cycles, Veloce Bicycles and Fat Tire Farm (for mountain bikes) are just a few bike rental store options.
-(Portland will launch its own bike share program in 2016.)
+(Portland launched its own bike share program in 2016.)
 There’s more than just city riding, too; take your fat tires for a jaunt into Forest Park, the nation’s largest urban preserve, and jump on the single-track mountain bike trails.

 You ever wonder why people say summertime in Chicago is the greatest?
 There aren’t too many places around the country that you can literally be in a major US metropolis or sitting on the beach within 3 minutes of each other, if that.
 This makes biking in Chicago more unique then anywhere else on our list.
 For a direct line to your destination, trek through the bustling city.
 There is plenty of amazing architecture and a bevy of bike lanes.
 But if you’re looking for a more scenic ride with awesome views of Chicago’s breathtaking high-rise buildings and beaches packed with co-eds and families alike, cruise along the awe-inspiring shoreline.